DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

     mutate(event = fct_reorder(event, speed))
 ```

-Having opdered the levels of the factor, we no longer need to reorder
+Having ordered the levels of the factor, we no longer need to reorder
 the y-variable in the `aes()` argument.

 ``` r